josephjohncox/effectus/docs/FACT_SOURCES.md

 - Compiler: `effectusc typecheck --schema-sources schema_sources.yaml ...`

 `schema_sources.yaml` can include `sql_introspect` and `buf` providers (see `docs/RUNTIME_CONFIG.md` for examples).
+The `buf` provider can derive JSON schemas directly from proto descriptors if no `*.schema.json` files are present.
 If you still prefer pre-generated files, drop `*.schema.json` into `extensions.dirs` or OCI bundles and let the extension reload interval pick them up.